Travel Nurse Salary: Why Do Travel Nurses Get Paid More?

 5. Learning New Policies and Procedures

-Each facility has their own set of policies and procedures.
-Travel nurses have to become familiar with the new policies and procedures in a limited amount of time.
-This can add to the stress of a short-staffed unit and fast-paced work environment.
+Each facility has its own set of policies and procedures, and travel nurses have to become familiar with them in a limited amount of time.
+This can add to the stress of a short-staffed unit and a fast-paced work environment.

 6. Working in Short-Staffed Units

-If you’re a nurse, you can likely empathize with the stress of working short staffed.
+If you’re a nurse, you can likely empathize with the stress of working short-staffed.
 We don’t have to explain it to you!
-Travel nurses are usually hired to supplement existing staff, so they typically work in units that are more likely to have had consistent short staffing, high turnover, and nursing burnout.
+Travel nurses are usually hired to supplement existing staff, so they typically work in units with inconsistent or short staffing, high turnover, and nursing burnout.

 7. Always the Newbie